Retropikzel/foreign-c/README.md

     - At the time only 0.11 is out so build from git
 - Chicken >= 5.4.0 < 6
 - Gauche >= 0.9.15
-    - Does not yet work with snow-chibi install
 - Guile >= 3
-    - Does not yet work with snow-chibi install
     - Has include bug, might not work on all situations
 - Kawa >= 3.11 and Java >= 22
     - Needs arguments to enable FFI